ScherrerMichael/Clicker-Game/README.md

 The number of houses increase the rate at which base villagers spawn.

 ### Mining
+Mining produces ores that are used for crafting many things.

 ### Hunting
+Hunting can be used to gather rare materials from monsters to be used in crafting items and weapons

 ### Crafting
+Houses, Weapons, Armor are crafted using materials gathered by villagers.

+### Progression

+### Notes
 * Very visible sense of progression (often a number total, basically a counter)
 * Ways to increase progression (increase counter growth)
 * Progression while offline (Idle gameplay)